What Are 'Lazy Sperm' and What Can You Do About Them?

 Selenium and vitamin E supplements used in combination may increase your sperm motility by 5 to 10 percent or more.
 Researchers found that these supplements were highly effective at improving sperm motility and reversing oxidative sperm DNA damage among infertile men, according to a 2011 study published in the International Journal of General Medicine.
 Consult your doctor before starting selenium and vitamin E, as many nutritional supplements are not federally regulated and may interact with some medications.

 Nicotine narrows your blood vessels to limit the amount of oxygen, blood and nutrients your organs and cells need to produce healthy sperm, and can even lead to erectile dysfunction (ED).
 Toxins in cigarettes are also found to reduce levels of zinc and increase levels of the metals cadmium and lead.
-These factors can contribute to poor sperm motility, according to a 2015 study published in the Postgraduate Medicine journal.
+These factors can contribute to lazy sperm, according to a 2015 study published in the Postgraduate Medicine journal.
 Stop smoking, and consult your doctor if you need help quitting.

 Keep your testicles cool